Skip to main content

 View instance details

-2. In the Instance menu, select an instance.
+2. In the Instance menu, select the instance you want to view in detail.

 CategoryDescription

-ImageThe name of the image of the instance
+ImageName of the image applied to the instance

 Delete instance